- Entertainment and Media»

 #8: "I Lost On Jeopardy" (1984)

-This parody is probably better known nowadays than the original song - "Jeopardy," by early '80s one hit wonder Greg Kihn.
-While Kihn's original was a tale of love gone wrong, Al's version tells the story of his disastrous experience as a contestant on the famed game show.
+This parody is probably better known nowadays than the original song - "Jeopardy," by early '80s rocker Greg Kihn.
+While Kihn's original was a tale of love gone wrong, Al's version tells the story of his disastrous experience as a contestant on the TV game show.
 Al finds himself up against "a plumber and an architect, both with a Ph.D." and is quickly crushed in the game ("Well I got the Daily Double now... and then my mind went blank!").
 The song came complete with a guest voice appearance by original "Jeopardy" announcer Don Pardo telling Al what he didn't win ("You don't even get a lousy copy of our home game!") before dismissing him as "a complete loser."
 Along with Pardo and original "Jeopardy" host Art Fleming, Greg Kihn himself made a cameo in the song's music video.
 Fun fact: the current long-running TV revival of "Jeopardy," hosted by Alex Trebek, premiered three months after this video.

 #7: "I Love Rocky Road" (1982)